autokey/autokey/Home.md

 [[/images/AutoKey_Scripting.png|Opened main window showing a Script that is used to close The Gimp, automatically discarding the "You have unsaved changes" dialogue window.]]

 ## Get AutoKey
-To see if your Distribution packages AutoKey, please visit [this page](https://github.com/autokey/autokey/wiki/Current-Linux-distributions-shipping-AutoKey).
+To see if your distribution packages AutoKey, please visit [this page](https://github.com/autokey/autokey/wiki/Current-Linux-distributions-shipping-AutoKey).

 Refer to [Installing AutoKey](https://github.com/autokey/autokey/wiki/Installing) for instructions on how to install AutoKey.
 If you want to build your own packages for installation using your package manager, see the [Packaging](https://github.com/autokey/autokey/wiki/Packaging) page.